 Joshua M. Cohen, MD, MPH is Director of Education at Mount Sinai Continuum Hospitals, Director of the Headache Fellowship Program at the Headache Institute and Adolescent Headache Center, an attending neurologist at Mount Sinai Roosevelt Hospital, and an assistant professor of neurology at the Icahn School of Medicine at Mount Sinai.
 He is Board certified in Neurology and Headache Medicine.
-He is a leader in organized medicine on the national, state, and local level, currently serving as President of the New York County Medical Society and on the governing Council of the Medical Society of the State of New York (MSSNY).
+He is a leader in organized medicine on the national, state, and local level, currently serving as Trustee of the New York County Medical Society.
+He is a past president of that Society, and on the governing Council of the Medical Society of the State of New York (MSSNY).

 He has also worked extensively with non-profits dedicated to improving public health.
 Since 2013, he has served on the Board of Directors of the American Medical Association Foundation .
 He was a founding Board member of the Nan Lightstone Foundation whose mission is to support research and public education on infectious diseases and is former Co-chair of The Trevor Project NextGen, supporting that organization’s work to provide suicide prevention and crisis intervention services to LGBTQ youth.